How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

 Hey, brothers I hope you picked one that suits your time and effort comfortably.
 However, there are many mistakes one can make when curling up, so I just shared some below.

-Mistakes to Avoid When Curling Short 4C Hair
+Mistakes to Avoid When Curling 4C Hair

 Not keeping your hair moisturized